 Making a probiotic in your own kitchen is not only vastly cheaper but supplies a far more diverse range of bacteria and viruses, the friendly ones, to our colons.
 Kefir, for example, has over 30 different strains of bugs in it.

 Making our own probiotic foods used to be a part of almost every culture, but gradually the industry has convinced us they can do it better, which of course they cannot.
 They go off quite quickly so manufacturers have to add various chemicals to preserve them, destroying the very benefits they bring; or it is pasteurised.

 One can think of maas, sauerkraut and kimchi as three examples; even brewing your own beer and wine.

 I have written before of how kefir, a kind of very strong yoghurt, cured my fifteen-year stomach pain in one week.
 I had a proven stubborn helicobacter infection that did not respond to antibiotics; overwhelming them with millions of friendly bugs did wonders.

 That of course is just a medical anecdote, of little value, but there is a huge scientific literature focused on the importance and influence that a diverse microbiome in our colons has on our brains, vaginas and armpits, just to mention a few others.

-The gut-lung connection and the coronavirus means value in kefir.
+The gut-lung connection and the coronavirus means real value in kefir.

 If you are interested in the science, or just skeptical, then google "frontiers of science; microbiome."

-For yourself, you could drink kombucha tea, and we make kefir; it takes about five-minutes, every morning initially and then a maintenance dose perhaps once a week or less.
+You could drink kombucha tea, brew mead but we make kefir; it takes about five-minutes, every morning initially and then a maintenance dose perhaps once a week or less.